 Effects of Alternatives 1, 2, and 3

-Kimmerer et al. (2009) found a statistically significant negative relationship between annual mean April–June X2 and the bay shrimp Bay otter trawl abundance index.
-Application of this relationship to Alternatives 1–3 and the NAA indicated minimal differences between the alternatives and NAA (Table bs_BOT; see methods description in Appendix 11Q).
-This reflects limited differences in mean X2 between Alternatives 1–3 and the NAA during this time period.
+Kimmerer et al. (2009) found a statistically significant negative relationship between annual mean April–June X2 and the California bay shrimp bay otter trawl abundance index.
+Application of this relationship to Alternatives 1, 2, and 3 and the NAA indicated minimal differences between Alternatives 1, 2, and 3 and the NAA (Table 11-106; see methods description in Appendix 11Q).
+This reflects limited differences in mean X2 between Alternatives 1, 2, and 3 and the NAA during this period.